Elon Ganor: Business career

 After years of practicing medicine Ganor entered the technology industry.
-His first company was Virovahl S,A- a Swiss-based biotechnology company founded in 1987 with a group of Swedish virologists.
+His first company was Virovahl SA- a Swiss-based biotechnology company founded in 1987 with a group of Swedish virologists.
 The company's laboratory was located in Gothenburg, Sweden.
 Virovahl SA developed the world's first HIV synthetic peptide based on diagnostic test.

 Under his guidance as President of Virovahl, the test was licensed exclusively to Pharmacia AB from Uppsala, Sweden (later merged with Upjohn).

 In 1990 Ganor joined forces with Alon Cohen and Lior Haramaty who had founded VocalTec Ltd five years earlier in Israel.
 Cohen and Haramaty developed and manufactured a PC sound card (SpeechBoard TM) that was sold for applications such as multimedia presentations, educational software, to the local visually impaired community in Israel with a unique text to speech software enabling blind people to use a computer in Hebrew and English, voice messaging, IVR, etc. as well as other voice related products.
 Ganor has joined the company as an international sales representative.

 Later Ganor was appointed as CEO and chairman, and, though objecting at first but convinced by the founder's advise, the company's focus shifted to audio communication software, at first in conjunction with their hardware, and later expanding compatibility to other sound cards.